purol/Flocking/README.md

 How it works
 -------------
 There are three rules.
 1. separation among creatures.
-Within specific distance, creatures try to break away from others.
+Within a specific distance, creatures try to break away from others.
 2. alignment among creatures.
-Within specific distance, creatures try to get average velocity and orientation with others.
+Within a specific distance, creatures try to get average velocity and orientation with others.
 3. cohesion among creatures.
-Within specific distance, creatures try to go to average point of others.
+Within a specific distance, creatures try to go to the average point of others.

-Moreover, I added additional rule for evading wall and mouse control(repulse and allure to mouse)
+Moreover, I added an additional rule for evading wall and mouse control (repulse and allure to mouse)

 Photography
 -------------